Advancing Basic Science for Humanity

 Countries around the world are investing in basic research and new technologies that could transform our knowledge of the brain.
 Large-scale projects are underway in North America, Europe, Asia and elsewhere, driving the field of neuroscience forward at an unprecedented pace.
 Understanding how the brain functions, and how it breaks down in disease, has the potential to improve the lives of a vast number of people worldwide.
-That is why representatives from these diverse brain research projects, including scientists, policymakers and funders, are coming together to create an International Brain Initiative.
+That is why representatives from diverse brain research projects, including scientists, policymakers and funders, are coming together to create an International Brain Initiative.

 France Cordova, Director of the National Science Foundation, at Coordinating Global Brain Projects.
 (Credit: Mario Morgado)

 The first planning meeting, the Global Brain Workshop, was hosted by Johns Hopkins University in April 2016.
 This was followed by the Coordinating Global Brain Projects meeting, jointly hosted by Columbia University and The Rockefeller University, in September 2016.
 A separate but related event was held during the 71st Session of the UN General Assembly (UNGA) high-level week, with the goal of elevating brain science as a foreign policy priority.

 In an opinion article about the UNGA event, published in Newsweek, Vaughan Turekian, Science and Technology Advisor to the U.S. Secretary of State, and Robert Conn, President of The Kavli Foundation, wrote:

 “[I]f we consider the significant social and economic burdens derived from brain diseases, it is clear that international collaboration on brain science should also be a foreign policy priority that our leaders invest in and support.
 Better understanding the human brain could also dramatically improve the security of our people, as it may give governments a chance to address the root causes of problems such as violence or population migration before they escalate.”